 Blue: ordinary portrayal processing; beige: interoperability processing; mixed: both interoperability and ordinary portrayal.
 Filled block arrows: feature data; hollow block arrows: parameters or control information.
 The green dashed arrow shows the processing stream when interoperability precedes portrayal processing; the red dashed arrow when interoperability follows portrayal.

-In all levels of processing except level 0 (interoperability off), data products to be loaded are selected by the system according to the list in the predefined combination selected by the mariner selection from among those listed in the catalogue.
+In all levels of processing except Level 0 (interoperability off), data products to be loaded are selected by the system according to the list in the predefined combination selected by the mariner selection from among those listed in the catalogue.
 The mariner may also select additional data products from the optional load set.

 Feature data from products not listed in the interoperability catalogue are passed through to portrayal processing as described in S-100 Part 9 (stage Portrayal Processing) without any intermediate stages in interoperability processing, and displayed by ordinary S-100 portrayal processing according to their individual portrayal catalogues.